scribo-dev/public-docs/docs/components/loop.md

 ## Example

 Let's use the pokemon API to create a list of the first generation of pokemons.
-First, add a `Data` component to your page with the following properties:
+First, add a `Data` component to your page with the URL property set to:

 https://pokeapi.co/api/v2/pokemon?limit=150